 How does a doctor take a bone density test?

-- Eat foods rich in vitamin D, such as shitake or button mushrooms, vitamin D fortified milk, certain types of fish (salmon, herring, sardines, tuna), eggs, and sunshine!
-Vitamin D aids in calcium absorption.
+- Ensure you’re getting enough vitamin D, which facilitates optimal calcium absorption.
+Eat foods rich in the nutrient, such as shitake or button mushrooms, vitamin D fortified milk, certain types of fish (salmon, herring, sardines, tuna), and eggs.
+And, enjoy some sunshine (but don’t forget the sunscreen)!

 - Smoking and alcohol consumption also contribute to bone loss.
 So, if you smoke, quitting is advised and consuming alcohol in moderation or not at all can also help preserve bone density.